mitchfen/adrift_cli_game/README.md

 ./adrift
 ```

-Pull the <10mb Docker image:
+Or pull and run the 10mb Docker image:

 ```bash
 docker run -it --rm ghcr.io/mitchfen/adrift:latest